Your new design will be uploaded in:

 Finished books need to be returned to school, where they will be reviewed and changed.

-PE: Oak Tree Class have PE on a Tuesday and Wednesday.
+PE: Oak Tree Class have PE on a Monday and a Friday.
 On these days, children will need to come to school in their PE kits (including suitable footwear) and will stay in their kits all day.
 They may also wear a school jumper or Rufford Park hoodie.
-Please ensure your child can cover their ear piercings/has removed ear piercings/jewellery before school or can do so independently before PE lessons.

 CLASS HIGHLIGHTS